ntsns98/data-austin/content/posts/2020-09-27---How-to-Create-Personal-Blog.md

 ---
-title: Humane Typography in the Digital Age
+title: 如何用 Gatsby、Netlify、Github 打造客製化免費部落格
 date: "2017-08-19T22:40:32.169Z"
 template: "post"
 draft: false
-slug: "humane-typography-in-the-digital-age"
+slug: "how-to-create-personal-blog"
-category: "Typography"
+category: "Tools"
 tags:
+  - "Blog"
-  - "Design"
+  - "Github"
-  - "Typography"
+  - "Gatsby"
-  - "Web Development"
+  - "Netlify"
 description: "An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts."
 socialImage: "/media/42-line-bible.jpg"
 ---